Reinforcement learning: State-value function

 where $R_{t+1}$ is the reward for transitioning from state $S_t$ to $S_{t+1}$, $0 \le \gamma<1$ is the discount rate. $\gamma$ is less than 1, so rewards in the distant future are weighted less than rewards in the immediate future.

-The algorithm must find a policy with maximum expected discounted return.
+The goal is to find a policy that maximizes the expected discounted return.
 From the theory of Markov decision processes it is known that, without loss of generality, the search can be restricted to the set of so-called stationary policies.
 A policy is stationary if the action-distribution returned by it depends only on the last state visited (from the observation agent's history).
 The search can be further restricted to deterministic stationary policies.
 A deterministic stationary policy deterministically selects actions based on the current state.
 Since any such policy can be identified with a mapping from the set of states to the set of actions, these policies can be identified with such mappings with no loss of generality.